-- 1. The student may appeal the disciplinary decision issued against him/her in a letter addressed to the Chancellor or his authorized representative.
-The student shall submit the letter within a maximum of seven working days of his/her being notified of the decision, in writing, as per the academic calendar, otherwise the decision shall be final and enforceable. - 2.
-The appeal shall only be accepted on procedural grounds if it is lodged within the legal deadline and it involves one or more of the following: - Failure to observe the investigation procedures provided for in the University policies. - Emergence of previously unknown evidence which might have influenced the decision. - The disciplinary penalty is not commensurate with the violation.

-- 3. If the Chancellor or his authorized representative accepts the appeal on procedural grounds, he shall refer the case to a different ad hoc committee for re-consideration. - 4.
-Appealing a disciplinary decision shall not lead to the aggravation of penalty against the appellant. - 5.
+- 1. The student shall submit the appeal within a maximum of seven working days of his/her being notified of the decision, in writing, otherwise the decision shall be final and enforceable. - 2.
+The Chancellor may refer the case to a different ad hoc committee for re-consideration (the recommendation of the ad hoc Committee may or may not align with the recommendation of the previous Committee), if the appeal is submitted within the mentioned deadline and the student can prove one or more of the following: - Failure to observe the investigation procedures provided for in the University policies. - Emergence of previously unknown evidence which might have influenced the decision. - The disciplinary penalty is not commensurate with the violation. - 3.
+Appealing a disciplinary decision shall not lead to the aggravation of penalty against the appellant. - 4.
+The Chancellor's decision might not match the recommendation of the Committee for a justified reason.
+His decision is final. - 5.
 A student has the right to file an appeal against the decision of the SPC to the Dean of the College.
-The decision of the Dean will be final, except in the case of suspension, expulsion, or awarding a failing grade on one or more courses.
-In these cases, the student may appeal to the Chancellor who shall refer the case to a different ad hoc committee for re-consideration.
+The decision of the Dean will be final, except in the case of suspension, dismissal, or awarding a failing grade on one or more courses.
+In these cases, the student may appeal to the Chancellor who shall refer the case to a different ad hoc committee for reconsideration if the conditions mentioned in article 32 (section 2) are met.
 The decision of the Chancellor will be final.